-- The course will examine the limitations to physically active recreation and leisure activities posed by a variety of disabilities/medical conditions.
-Emphasis will be placed on the design and implementation of programs which overcome limitations using the principles of normalization/most enabling, with focus on maximum participation.
+This course examines the limitations to physically active recreation and leisure activities posed by a variety of disabilities/medical conditions.
+Emphasis is placed on the design and implementation of programs which overcome limitations using the principles of normalization/most enabling, with a focus on maximum participation.

 - RESE2002 Advanced Program Planning and Documentation

-- Students will complete a comprehensive plan for an original and innovative special event or program utilizing all relevant course work and practical placement experience.
+Students complete a comprehensive plan for an original and innovative special event or program utilizing all relevant course work and practical placement experience.

 - ENTR2002 Entrepreneurship & Marketing

-- This course will introduce the student to the many dimensions of starting different types of businesses.
-The course will examine present and future opportunities in the recreation/leisure services field to start a business
+This course introduces students to the many dimensions of starting different types of businesses.
+Students examine present and future opportunities to start a business in the recreation/leisure services field.

 - WKPL2016 Field Placement 2

-- Semester four practicum will consist of one 4-week block placement in an agency of a discipline within the Recreation and Leisure Services Field.
+- The semester four practicum will consist of one four-week block placement in an agency of a discipline within the recreation and leisure services field.

 - MGMT2004 Program Management

-- The course will examine current theories relating to the management of human resources and sound decision making as they pertain to situations which may arise within the field of Fitness & Health Promotion or Recreation & Leisure Services.
+The course examines current theories relating to the management of human resources and sound decision making as they pertain to situations which may arise within the field of fitness and health promotion or recreation and leisure services.

 - MGMT2005 Sport & Event Management

-- Students will apply the process of program planning to a special and/or sporting event.
-The students will create, plan, implement and evaluate programs and activities that respond to identified needs and interests and maximize the delivery of personal, social, economic and environmental benefits.
+Students apply the process of program planning to a special and/or sporting event.
+They create, plan, implement and evaluate programs and activities that respond to identified needs and interests, and maximize the delivery of personal, social, economic and environmental benefits.

 Turn your diploma into a degree